Plague Inc: Evolved

 Plague Inc: Evolved is a real-time strategy simulation video game, developed and published by UK-based independent games studio Ndemic Creations.
 The game is a remake of the developer's previous game, Plague Inc., adapted for PC and consoles.
 In the game, the player creates and evolves a pathogen in an effort to destroy the world with a deadly plague.
-The game uses an epidemic model with a complex and realistic set of variables to simulate the spread and severity of the plague, and the game has attracted the attention of the CDC.
+The game uses an epidemic model with a complex and realistic set of variables to simulate the spread and severity of the plague, and has attracted the attention of the CDC.